 The PSAT will be offered at PVHS on October 31st, 2023.
 Cost for students is $14.00 and the test will take approximately 2 1/2 hours.
 Students taking the test will be excused from classes missed while testing.
 The PSAT is a good opportunity for students to gain exposure to and experience in standardized testing.
 All juniors who take the PSAT will automatically qualify for one of 25,000 National Merit Scholarships.
 Students wishing to take the test must have payment to Mr. Brown before October 30th.

 We encourage any junior or senior who is considering a post-secondary option including, but not limited to college, technical, nursing, business, or trade school to take the ACT at least once during their high school tenure.
 Sophomores on an accellerated learning track are also encouraged to consider taking the exam.
-The ACT is offered 7 times per calendar year, with Pymatuning Valley High School being a host site on the October and December testing dates.
+The ACT is offered 7 times per calendar year.
+Pymatuning Valley High School is no longer a host site.
+The closest sites for the October, December, February, and April dates are either the Kent State Ashtabula campus or Howland High School.
 Students can create an account and register for any ACT test date at act.org/bts

 ACT testing dates for the 2023-24 school year are as follows: